 Which demo event (1 every year) will be monitored in-depth?
 This is the Showcase Demo.
-It could be a life event or a virtual demo.

-- · Why is this demo event chosen? - How will the monitoring be performed and by whom (this should include an exit poll for feedback of participants).
+- Why is this demo event chosen? - How will the monitoring be performed and by whom (this should include an exit poll for feedback of participants).

 Especially after your showcase demo, you should evaluate what happened and draw lessons on what can be improved next time.
 This evaluation should be based on the monitoring of this demo.

-Next to this, you are also advised to evaluate other demos, but somewhat less extensive than the showcase demo
+Next to this, you are also advised to evaluate other demos, but somewhat less extensive than the showcase demo.